Dan Gosling: Premier league years

 Gosling played a much more significant role in the Cherries' maiden Premier League season, making 37 appearances across all competitions.
 He scored his first league goal for the club in a 2–1 away loss to Stoke City, on 26 August.
 He scored his second goal of the season in a 2–2 away draw versus Swansea City, helping Bournemouth to end a run of four successive defeats.
 Gosling scored his third and final Premier League goal of the season in an impressive 3–0 home win over fellow promoted side Norwich City.
 Bournemouth ended up finishing in 16th in the league, avoiding relegation and capping off a successful second season for Gosling at the club.
 In July 2019 he had hip surgery, ruling him out for three months.

 Watford

-After six-and-a-half years at Bournemouth, Gosling signed a two-and-a-half-year deal with Watford on 31 January 2021, for an undisclosed fee.
+After six and a half years at Bournemouth, Gosling signed a two-and-a-half-year deal with Watford on 31 January 2021, for an undisclosed fee.
 He scored his first goal for Watford in a 4–1 win against Rotherham United on 16 March 2021.

+Notts County

+On 6 November 2023, Gosling joined League Two club Notts County on a short-term deal until 6 January 2024.
+He departed the club at the end of his contract.

+Westfield

+On 13 June 2024, Gosling joined Mid Sussex Football League Premier Division side Westfield, owned by former Bournemouth teammate Steve Cook.